Posted on January 8, 2015 by stuart

-For example, it is not uncommon for an employee to have a bad day, or maybe just a long day, and afterwards decide to go to a bar to have a couple drinks and wind down.
-Often, this person will want to do a bit of recruitment: “Oh, come on… it’s been a long day.
+For example, it is often for a worker in an office to have a bad day and want to go to the bar to have a couple and let off some steam.
+Often this person has to do a bit of recruitment: “Oh, come on… it’s been a horrible day.
 Just have one or two.”
-Generally, the recruiter will find someone who takes the bait.
-Is this situation really all that different from the situation outlined above?
-The teenager at the keg party wants to get drunk so he encourages his friend to do so, so he won’t feel like a loser drinking on his own; the coworker wants to let loose but he doesn’t want to feel like a loser for drinking alone so he pressures his coworker into joining him.
-Both are instances of preying upon many individual instinctive desire to want to please others in order to reach a desired outcome for oneself.
+Often such a person will find a taker.
+How is this situation really all that different than that outlined above?
+The teenager at the keg party wants to get hammered so he encourages his buddy to do so, so he won’t feel like a loser for being so drunk; the work associate wants to let loose but he doesn’t want to feel like a loser for drinking alone so he pressures his co-worker to join him.
+Their both instances of preying upon most individuals instinctive desire to want to please others in order to reach a desired outcome for oneself.
 The problem is that the alcoholic or problem drinker may very well work in an office full of a lot of people, thus affording him many opportunities to be pressure throughout the week by his peers.

 Let’s face it: there are a lot of shy people out there.
 Moreover, there are also a lot of situations in which someone doesn’t even necessarily have to be all that shy in order to be intimidated.
 For instance, a boyfriend meeting his girlfriend’s friends for the first time is probably going to want some liquid courage.
 Or, perhaps a person on a first date with someone… that is often a time when people feel the need to imbibe a bit more beforehand and during.